Official websites use .gov

 • Debabrata Sinha, PhD, Visiting Fellow

-• Jenny Huang, BA, Postbaccalaureate Fellow
+• Emmet Benaryeh, BS, Postbaccalaureate Fellow

 The purpose of our research is to understand the mechanisms of synapse development and homeostasis.
-The chemical synapse is the fundamental nervous-system communication unit that connects neurons to one another and to non-neuronal cells and is designed to mediate rapid and efficient transmission of signals across the synaptic cleft.
+The chemical synapse is the fundamental nervous-system communication unit that connects neurons to one another and to non-neuronal cells, and it is designed to mediate rapid and efficient transmission of signals across the synaptic cleft.
 Crucial to this function is the ability of a synapse to change its properties, so that it can optimize its activity and adapt to the status of the cells engaged in communication and/or to the larger network comprising them.
 Consequently, synapse development is a highly orchestrated process coordinated by intercellular communication between the pre- and postsynaptic compartments and by neuronal activity itself.
 Our long-term goal is to elucidate the molecular mechanisms that regulate assembly of functional synapses during development and their fine-tuning during maturation, plasticity, and homeostasis.
-We use a comprehensive set of approaches that include genetics, biochemistry, molecular biology, cell-biology, super-resolution imaging, and electrophysiology recordings in live animals and in reconstituted systems.
-In recent studies, we also utilized single-cell RNA sequencing (scRNA-seq) methodologies to describe various populations of neurons.
+We use a comprehensive set of approaches that include genetics, biochemistry, molecular biology, cell biology, super-resolution imaging, and electrophysiology recordings in live animals and in reconstituted systems.
+In recent studies, we also utilized single-cell RNA sequencing (scRNA-Seq) methodologies to describe various populations of neurons.

 Click image to enlarge.